jhsu802701/rails_from_scratch_rails5/05-02-static_pages.md

 end
 ```
 * Enter the command "sh testc.sh".
 You'll see that all of these static page controller tests fail.
+* Enter the command "rake routes".
+This lists the routes available.
+Given that the routes "root", "about", and "contact" (the paths listed in the static controller tests), it should be no surprise that the tests failed.
 * Replace the content of config/routes.rb with the following code:
 ```
 # For details on the DSL available within this file, see http://guides.rubyonrails.org/routing.html